Using the Data Analysis ToolPak in Excel – 5 Examples

 Anova: Single Factor dialog box

-• Consequently, the desired Anova: Single Factor data analysis output appears in a new sheet.
+The Anova: Single Factor data analysis output is displayed in a new sheet.

 Anova Single Factor output for data analysis ToolPak in Excel

-The larger the F-statistic value, the more likely the groups have different means, rejecting the null hypothesis that all means are equal.
-In this case, the F-value is greater than the critical value F crit which means it rejects the null hypothesis.
-Therefore, you can say there is a significant difference between groups.
+The larger the F-statistic value, the more likely the groups have different means, rejecting the null hypothesis.
+Here, the F-value is greater than the critical value F crit: it rejects the null hypothesis.
+There is a significant difference between groups.

 Accessing Data Analysis for Correlation data analysis ToolPak in Excel